Shashi Naidoo

-Shashi Naidoo (born 4 November 1979) is a South African actress, television presenter, model, MC, entrepreneur and fashion blogger.
-Shashi is best known for co-hosting the E.TV magazine show 20 Something.
+Shashi Naidoo (born November 4, 1980) is a South African actress, television presenter, model, MC, entrepreneur, and fashion blogger.
+She is best known for co-hosting the E.TV magazine show 20 Something.
 During this time, she also co-hosted the nationwide MTV VJ Search.

-It is unconfirmed as to whether a Persian male medical student stalked her property in 2019 with his roommate.

 Early life

-Naidoo was born and raised in Port Elizabeth and graduated from Alexander Road High School in 1997 to Harry and Punji Naidoo.
+Naidoo was born and raised in Port Elizabeth and graduated from Alexander Road High School in 1997.
 She moved to Johannesburg to study chiropractic medicine, which she completed in 2007 at the University of Johannesburg.

 Career

-Naidoo made her way into the public eye in 2004, when she played Ziggy's girlfriend Linda McGinty in the E.TV soapie Backstage.
-Soon after she had a brief role in the SABC1 soapie, Generations.
+Naidoo entered the public eye in 2004 when she played Ziggy's girlfriend Linda McGinty in the E.TV soapie Backstage.
+Soon after, she had a brief role in the SABC1 soapie Generations.
 She also appeared in a minor role in the 2007 mini-series Society.
 She began co-presenting the youth magazine show EMS Volume 1 on SABC1 on 2 October 2007.

 Naidoo completed a six-month stint on the MNET soapie Egoli in 2008, playing the role of Sureshni Patel.
 She has partaken in a plethora of TV and Print commercials as a model and brand ambassador for: Sun International (with Charlize Theron), Woolworths (With Alek Wek), Coke Zero International, MTN, Nivea, Brutal Fruit, Jet, Edgars, Rama, Discovery, IEC SA, Samsung, Malaysian Airways, SA Tourism, DSTV India, Blow the Whistle Campaign, Dermalogica Skin Care, Jose Cuervo, SPAR Gsport Awards Ambassador and many more.

 In 2008, Naidoo was featured in the FHM calendar 2008, voted number 14 in FHM's 100 sexiest women in the world, and fourth in 2009.
 She was the Cosmopolitan September 2008 cover girl and appeared in the 2009 Sports Illustrated.
-She was also one of the leading personalities in the Woolworth's campaigns for 2008 and 2009.
+She was also one of the leading personalities in Woolworth's campaigns for 2008 and 2009.

 She went on to win the coveted January 2009 cover of Playboy (and February 2010), which showcases the calendar for 2009, where she also presented the Calendar Television show for Mnet, which was shot on location in Zanzibar.

-Naidoo has been an MC (Master of Ceremonies) during events for Shoprite Checkers Annual Suppliers Awards, International Mohair Summit, The Financial Forum, FNB HR Recognition Awards, VW Recognition Awards, Audi Award Dinner and the 5th Annual Women in Engineering Convention.
-She also went on to present awards at the SAMA Awards, YOU Spectacular and Glamour SA Most Glamorous.
+Naidoo has been an MC (Master of Ceremonies) during events for Shoprite Checkers Annual Suppliers Awards, International Mohair Summit, The Financial Forum, FNB HR Recognition Awards, VW Recognition Awards, Audi Award Dinner, and the 5th Annual Women in Engineering Convention.
+She also presented awards at the SAMA Awards, YOU Spectacular, and Glamour SA Most Glamorous.
 Her accolades include Glamour Model of the Year, Feather Awards Hot Chick; Take Control Youth Adult Achiever of the Year, Gsport Style Star of the Year, AND Grazia Magazine Top 5 Most Stylish.

 Naidoo is the sole owner of a modeling agency, Alushi Management.
 The agency started off with 5 models in 2008 and now represents over 400 models and celebrities.